Adarsh-Model-Trains/V1-Pca9685-Servo-Led-Lib/README.md

 ```

 ### Configuration of the open and close range for the servo moter
-> use the callibration application "servo-turnout-calibration" for the finding the open and close range
+> use the callibration application "servo-turnout-calibration" for the finding the open and close range present in example
 > for the each servo and feed in the array board wise for each pin

 ```